 Looking for the most brilliant games for the iPad, iPhone and iPod touch?
-With reviews, videos and download links, read on for the 86 best games ever released for the iPad & iPhone.
+With reviews, videos and download links, read on for the 92 best games ever released for the iPad & iPhone.
 From strategy and action to puzzles and roleplaying games, these are the very finest iOS gaming apps.
-Updated 22 September 2014 to add Broken Age (in the adventure games section).
+If you want to read about specific genres of game - fighting games, shooting games, RPGs and so on - there are direct links at the bottom of this page.
+Updated 20 October 2014 to add Desert Golfing (in the sports games section).

 Let's get on to the games reviews.
 What's the best game for iPad and iPhone?